 Aggression and Fear

 Aggression and fear are instinctual behaviors in dogs that can be difficult to manage.
 Aggression may be displayed when a dog feels threatened or needs to protect itself or its territory.
-Fear may be displayed when a dog is in a new or unfamiliar situation.
+Fear may be displayed when a dog is in a new or unfamiliar situation, as in the presence of a thunderstorm.

 It is important to work with a professional trainer or behaviorist if your dog displays aggressive or fearful behavior.
 They can help you understand the root causes of the behavior and provide you with tools to manage it safely and effectively.
 In some cases, medication may also be necessary to help your dog feel more comfortable and reduce their anxiety.